auraphp/Aura.Dispatcher/README.md

 ?>
 ```

-Finally, dispatch to the named invokable object (the parameters and logic are
+Finally, dispatch to the invokable object (the parameters and logic are
 the same as above):

 ```php